Myth number 1. They have no emotions.

 They do not have a conscience, especially the narcissistic psychopath, they can only think of how a situation can benefit them, they only think of their needs, and they can only think of themselves.
 They can act like they have a conscience if it meets a need and they believe that person is expecting the narcissist to have a conscience, so they will act it out, to meet a need from the person who expects them to have one.
 They will only ever pretend to have a conscience to fool those around them.
 If they had a conscience, they would not be able to do, what they do, time and time again.

 They happily walk away from those they hurt, when they no longer have a need for them, without a glance back, unless it meets a need of their own.

 Myth number 6.
 They all have a high self-esteem.

 The vulnerable narcissist often feels entitled, but as they believe the world doesn’t agree with them, they often have low self-esteem.
 People with high self-esteem are usually happy within themselves and their own abilities, they don’t need to seek validation and attention from others.
-After a narcissistic relationship, or being raised by a narcissist can leave our self-esteem in shatters, this does not make you a narcissist, looking for validation of your thoughts and what you have been through does not make you a narcissist.
-You can have low self-esteem and help others to feel validated, learn who you are, build your confidence back up, learn who you can help and who to walk away from.
+After a narcissistic relationship, or being raised by a narcissist can leave our self-esteem in shatters, this does not make you a narcissist, looking for validation of your thoughts, feelings and what you have been through does not make you a narcissist.
+You can have low self-esteem, and help others to feel validated, learn who you are, build your confidence back up, learn who you can help and who to walk away from.
 A narcissist is arrogant, believing themselves to be superior to others and going around destroying others to feel better within themselves.

 You are only ever in competition with yourself, only you define you.